 Idris may bring to mind Idris Elba for most people, but computer nerds may recognize it as the name of a Unix-like real-time operating system from the 1980s.

-A strong, traditional name, Issac has serious, covert nerd kudos through its associations with both Issac Newton and Issac Asminoff.
+A strong, traditional name, Isaac has serious, covert nerd kudos through its associations with both Isaac Newton and Isaac Asminoff.

 The name Jareth was created specifically for the movie Labyrinth.

 Jareth is the powerful king of the goblins in the Jim Henson and George Lucas movie, Labyrinth.
 This name gets bonus points because the character was played by the fabulous David Bowie.

 This name is a contraction of the French forms of John and Luke, which means God is gracious and from Lucania, respectively.

 If you have French heritage, you can claim that it was your inspiration for this name.
 However, we all know you’ll choose it because Jean-Luc Piccard was the best Captain of the Starship Enterprise.